Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 In the comics, Liara tells herself she should let the dead rest.
 At the same time, however, she doesn't want to be without Shepard.
 She can't be without Shepard.

-And I imagine (a romanced) Shepard feels the same way.
+Because I imagine (a romanced) Shepard feels the same way (she can't let Liara go).
 During the opening of Mass Effect 2, Liara tries to stay behind and help Shepard as the Normandy is going down, but Shepard yells until she gets off the ship.
 To me, this was Shepard trying to save Liara's life, because Liara dying is the one thing that terrifies her.

-This is reflected in the Extended Cut of Mass Effect 3's (dismal) ending.
+The theme is reflected yet again in the Extended Cut of Mass Effect 3's (dismal) ending.
 Liara refuses to leave Shepard's side, even though she's injured pretty badly.
 Shepard insists that Liara go.
 Once again, they want to protect each other because they love each other.